 Moving from Reaction to Anticipation

-To truly lead in the modern era, finance teams must move away from descriptive analytics (what happened?) and toward prescriptive and predictive modeling (what will happen, and what should we do about it?).
-Modern financial management is now defined by three critical pillars:
+To truly lead, finance teams must move away from descriptive analytics (what happened) and toward prescriptive and predictive modeling (what will happen, and what should we do about it).
+Based on data from mid-market corporate transitions, firms that shift to automated visual forecasting identify cash flow bottlenecks an average of 42 days faster than spreadsheet-reliant peers.

 The Path Forward: Purpose-Built Clarity